 The mother then asked: “And how did you get some sense, my child?”

-When the mother heard her daughter’s explanation, she said: “My child, you have lost what sense you had!”
+When the mother heard her daughter’s explanation, she said: “My child, you have lost what sense you had to being with!”

 And the many problems Malawi is grappling with arise from that the country is cleanly in the spell of madness.

-Mdzukulu, that truck-loads of life-saving drugs disappear from our government stores, storehouses, stockrooms, depots, warehouses and cross borders 24/7 and that billions of our taxpayer money is diverted into personal accounts every other week under the noses and eyes of government managers, the Reserve Bank officials, commercial banks officials, armies of internal auditors and regiments of controlling officers undetected must again be a seriously cause for worry for the country’s well-wishers.
+Mdzukulu, that truck-loads of life-saving drugs disappear from our government stores, storehouses, stockrooms, depots, warehouses and cross borders 24/7 and that billions of our taxpayer money is converted into personal money every other week under the noses and eyes of government managers, the reserve bank officials, commercial bank officials, armies of internal auditors and regiments of controlling officers undetected must again be a seriously cause for worry for the country’s well-wishers.

 Mdzukulu, more ink can be spilt on paper to highlight evil acts that show that the country is headed for a mythical Icarus’ fall.

 However, more worrying mdzukulu is that almost anyone is enabler in some ways for some of the rot and shameful white-collar thieving going on in the country – the passive—if not docile—citizenship and lack of motherland-DNA has allowed this rot – butchering of each other in pursuit of politics of the belly – and white-collar thievery and many other immoral acts to flourish vertically and horizontally for so long and therefore making government, the public, opposition political parties, religious institutions, the media, civil society and so forth complicit in the decay that Malawi has become.